Yikesec/Navi/README.md

-### README.md for Tomoko's ZSH Configuration

-# Tomoko's ZSH Configuration - The World of Terminal Awesomeness (¬‿¬)

-Hello there, fellow terminal adventurers! (｡♥‿♥｡) Are you ready to join me on an exciting journey to clone and configure my legendary Zsh setup?
-With an ASCII art banner and some wisdom from Lain, your terminal is about to transform into a world of wonder.

 ## 🚀 Getting Started

 ### Prerequisites

-Before we dive in, make sure you're familiar with the ways of Zsh and the spells mentioned below.
+Before we embark on this magical journey, make sure you're well-prepared for the adventure, just like Tomoko would be! (¬‿¬)

 #### Installing Zsh

-If you haven't already, let's make sure you have Zsh installed:
+If you haven't already, let's make sure you have Zsh installed on your system, like a pro:

 On Arch: